digitalbazaar/bedrock-validation/README.md

 ## API

-### validate(name, [data])
+### createValidateMiddleware({query: schema, body: schema})

-This method may be called with either one or two parameters.
+This method may be called with either `query` or `body` defined.

-If only one parameter is given:

-* The method returns express middleware that will be used to validate a request using the schema associated with the given name.
+The method returns express middleware that will be used to validate a request using the schema associated with either `query` or `body`.
-* If a string is provided for the first parameter, then it will be used as the schema name for validating the request body.
-* If an object is provided for the first parameter, then the object can contain `body` and `query` schema names as properties of the object.

-If two parameters are given:

-* The first parameter must be a string and the second parameter must be the data to validate.
-The return value will contain the result of the validation.

 ### getSchema(name)